Initialize new project (recommended: organized rules structure)

 --targets, -t <tools>Comma-separated list of tools to include (e.g., claudecode,copilot or * for all)Derived from targets / gitignoreTargetsOnly

---features, -f <features>Comma-separated list of features to include (rules, commands, subagents, skills, ignore, mcp, hooks)* (all)
+--features, -f <features>Comma-separated list of features to include (rules, commands, subagents, skills, ignore, mcp, hooks, checks)* (all)

 Examples